 The operational policy defines displaced persons by classifying them in to three categories, i.e., (a) those who have formal legal rights to land (including recognized customary and traditional rights), (b) those who do not have formal legal rights to land at the time the census begins but have a claim to such land or assets--provided that such claims are recognized under the laws of the country or become recognized through a process identified in the resettlement plan, and (c) those who have no recognizable legal right or claim to the land they are occupying.
 The persons covered under category (a) and (b) are provided compensation for the land they lose, and other assistance.
 Whereas, persons covered under category (c) are provided resettlement assistance in lieu of compensation for the land they occupy, and other assistance, as necessary, if they occupy the project area prior to a cut-off date.
-The policy stipulates that persons who encroach on the area after the cut-off date are not entitled to compensation or any other form of resettlement assistance.
-Persons included in category (c) are provided compensation for loss of assets other than land.
+The policy stipulates that persons who encroach on the area after the cut-off date are not entitled to compensation for loss of assets other than land.